TirthankarRoy007/BonusProject6/README.md

-# BonusProject6
-A SIMPLE ORDER MANAGEMENT SYSTEM
-Customers can create orders.
-For simplicity, once an order is created, thats final.
-There is no order status like created, payment done, completed etc. It is assumed that customer has already made the payment while creating the order.
+Simple Order Management System

+This is a simple order management system designed to facilitate the creation and tracking of customer orders.
+The system supports three categories of customers: regular, gold, and platinum.
+Customers are automatically promoted to higher categories based on the number of orders they have placed.
+Gold customers receive a 10% discount on their orders, while platinum customers enjoy a 20% discount.
+Features

+    Order Creation: Customers can create orders, assuming they have already made the full payment.
+The system does not have order statuses such as created, payment done, or completed.
+Once an order is created, it is considered final.
-Customers are categorized as regular, gold, platinum By default, a customer is regular. ○ Customer is promoted to gold when he has placed 10 orders ○ Customer is promoted to platinum when he has placed 20 orders
+    Customer Categories: Customers are categorized as regular, gold, or platinum.
+By default, customers are regular.
+Customers are promoted to gold status after placing 10 orders, and to platinum status after placing 20 orders.
-Gold = 10% discount, platinum = 20% discount
-When a customer creates an order, if he is a gold customer, automatically 10% discount is applied on the order.
-20% for platinum customers.
+    Discount Application: When a customer creates an order, the system automatically applies the appropriate discount based on their category.
+Gold customers receive a 10% discount, while platinum customers receive a 20% discount.
-Since it is assumed that customer has already made the full payment during creation of the order, this discount information has to be kept safe by the application.
-We need to keep track of how much discount is given to which customer and for which order, so that customers can claim money back later.
-It is not mandatory to implement any other entities which are not mentioned here, like products or payments etc.
+    Discount Tracking: The system keeps track of the discounts given to each customer and associates them with specific orders.
+This information allows customers to claim their money back later if necessary.
+    Usage
+    Register a new customer account on the system.
+    Log in to your account using your credentials.
+    Create a new order by providing the necessary details, including the products and payment information.
+    The system will automatically apply the appropriate discount based on your customer category (regular, gold, or platinum).
+    Keep track of the discounts given to you and the associated orders for future reference and potential refund claims.